JessieElorza/post-install-config/README.md

 - Other (General Inquiry)
 </p>
 <p>
-Help Topics help align with SLA policies and enabling structured prioitization for tickets.
+Help Topics help align with SLA policies and enable structured prioitization for tickets.
+They categorize support requests and groups tickets by category, such as Technical Support, Billing, Sales, or General Inquiry and route tickets efficiently.
 </p>
 <br />

 <h2></h2>

 ### End Of Project
 This concludes the post-installation configuration of the osTicket environment.
-Through the implementation of role-based access control, departmental structuring, SLA policies, and categorized help topics, the system was configured to support efficient ticket management and a structured workflow for both support agents and end users and demonstrates knowledge and literacy in osTicket's basic functioning workflow systems.
+Through the implementation of role-based access control, departmental structuring, SLA policies, and categorized help topics, the system was configured to support efficient ticket management and a structured workflow for both support agents and end users and demonstrates knowledge and literacy in osTicket's basic functioning workflow systems in a workplace.